-PSY 110 INTRODUCTION TO PSYCHOLOGY This course will describe the basic theories, principles, and concepts pf psychology as they relate to behaviors and mental processes.
+MK 2010 SOCIAL MEDIA ADVERTISING This course introduces students to the multiply elements of Social Media Advertising.
+This course will emphasize on techniques for the designing and running an actual E-Marketing campaign, as well as the use of the new rules course will describe the basic theories, principles, and concepts pf psychology as they relate to behaviors and mental processes.
 This course will also apply psychological theories, principles, and concepts to everyday life, including industry and organizations.
-The students will learn to
+The students will learn to compare and contrast material and information from other cultures.